Lot 25

 (L.) Memucan Hunt (1729–1808) was the first person to hold the position of State Treasurer.
 He was appointed in 1784, at a salary of 500 pounds per year, and served until 1789.

 Although the Treasury had been moved, the state retained ownership of the building.
 After a fire destroyed much of the town in 1790, the state hired carpenter Martin Palmer, brick mason Thomas Bivens, and others to repair the Blue House.
 State treasurer John Haywood recorded payments of £2. to “Martin Palmer, House Carpenter, for repairing Houses after the fire.”
 In August Palmer received £96 for more extensive work, which included making steps, shutters, and windows, putting in a new sill 24 feet long and posts 7 feet tall, repairing stairs and mending weatherboards, installing and casing windows, framing and completing a carriage house, and installing flooring and chair board.
 He valued his work at £69.
 6 s.
-9 d. and added 25 percent for “diet and Lodging,” and additional materials.
+9 d. and added 25 percent for “diet and Lodging,” and additional materials. .
+After these repairs were completed, the building was rented out.

 As this March 27, 1790, article in the State Gazette attests, a fire destroyed much of Hillsborough earlier that month, prompting the state of North Carolina to repair the Blue House.

 This 1790 invoice (L) from state Treasurer John Haywood (R) lists the expenses for the repairs, including cash payments to Martin Palmer.
 Many of the materials were purchased locally.
-The July 15 purchases were made at Henry Thompson Sr.'s store (see Lot 6).
+The July 15 purchases were made at Henry Thompson Sr.'s store (See Lot 6).

 George Doherty